mistval/node-fetch-cache/README.md

 console.log(await response.text());
 ```

-If you provide options in both ways, the options are merged together with those passed to `fetch()` taking precedence.
+If you provide options in both ways, then the options are merged together, with those passed to `fetch()` taking precedence.

 ## Cache to Disk